kstenschke/xmchord/README.md

 ### Argument: `debug`

 Running `xmchord debug` or  `xmchord d` activates tracing of event codes.
-While in debug mode, ActionRunner shell script files can be added without having to stop and restart xmchord.
+While in debug mode, action shell script files can be added without having to stop and restart xmchord.

 In regular mode, xmchord reduces processing time by indexing which actions are available once during startup.